Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Conclusions

 \section{Conclusions}

-The analysis of angular particle correlations in high-energy colliders can provide valuable insights into matter under extreme temperature and density conditions, somehow reproducing the early universe conditions when quarks and gluons had not yet bound to form hadrons.
-On the other hand, this kind of analysis, based on rather diffuse signals, can become a complementary tool to other more conventional searches to uncover the existence of hidden sectors BSM as postulated in Refs.~\cite{Sanchis-Lozano:2008zjj,Sanchis2009} and analyzed in this work.
+The {study} of particle correlations in high-energy colliders {provides} valuable insights into matter under extreme temperature and density conditions, somehow reproducing the early-universe conditions when quarks and gluons had not yet bound to form hadrons.
+On the other hand, this kind of {investigation} {may} become a complementary tool to other conventional searches to uncover the existence of new phenomena including BSM physics in Refs.~\cite{Sanchis-Lozano:2008zjj,Sanchis2009} and {have been} studied in this {paper}.

-This study, at detector level, explores the physics potential for HV discovery using two-particle azimuthal correlations at future \eee colliders.
-Specifically, we consider a QCD-like hidden sector containing not-too-heavy $v$-quarks and $v$-gluons, which can interact with the SM sector via communicators of mass typically $\lesssim 1~\tev$.
-In particular, we have focused on $D_v\bar{D}_v$ pair production at $\sqrt{s}=250$ GeV, the expected lightest communicator in this scenario.
-We also have shortly extended our study to higher energies at particle level pointing at promising prospects too.
+Motivated by the experimental observation of unexpected structures shown in angular correlations from hadronic collisions, we have explored at detector level the discovery potential for hidden sectors at future \eee colliders using two-particle angular correlations.
+Specifically, we {have considered} a QCD-like HV model containing {not excessively heavy} $v$-quarks and $v$-gluons, which {may} interact with the SM sector via communicators of mass, typically {below about} 1~\tev.
+We have focused on $D_v\bar{D}_v$ pair production at $\sqrt{s}=250$ GeV, of the order of the expected mass for the lightest communicator in this scenario.
+We briefly extended our study {here} at the particle level to higher energies (up to 1~TeV), {which pointed at} promising {prospects.}

-To conclude, our results show that two-particle azimuthal correlations in a \eee factory might become a useful tool to discover NP if kinematically possible.
+To conclude, {the results obtained here} show that two-particle azimuthal correlations in a \eee Higgs factory could indeed become a useful tool for discovering NP {as} kinematically accessible.
+Although a specific HV model has been employed {in this tudy}, other types of hidden sectors {believed to} yield similar signatures.
+In addition, collective effects stemming from a source different from BSM cannot be excluded in this kind of {studies.} Such searches, based on rather diffuse signals that spread over a large {enough} number of final-state particles, {to} be contemplated as complementary to other more conventional methods, thereby increasing the discovery potential of {Higgs factories.}

+\authorcontributions{{The authors contributed equally to this work. } All authors have read and agreed to the published version of the manuscript. }